Book Cover Art & Design Services

 What are your payment terms?

 Payment terms are 50/50.
 Meaning, 50% deposit is due before work begins and 50% balance is due upon approval of design concept.
 All payments are made via PayPal.
-Finished, final file is delivered after balance payment is received.
+Finished, final files are delivered after the balance payment is received.

 Why do you say 'we' sometimes if it's only you?